gvwilson/sensibleadventures/gleam/gleam.md

 might still..."
 Finally, he broke down and cried.

 Gleam swallowed the lump in his throat.
 "Hey, llisten.
 I have to go now.
 I'm sorry, but I do.
-I left a note for Granna.
+I left a note for Grandma.
 If..."
 He swallowed.
 "If I don't come back, she'll know what happened.
 All right?"